Southampton-RSG/2021-11-1-socobio-crs/novice/shell/index.md

 and automate repetitive tasks
 so that they don't have to type the same things over and over again.
-Use of the shell is fundamental to using a wide range of other powerful tools and computing resources (including "high-performance computing" supercomputers).
+Use of the shell is fundamental to using a wide range of other powerful tools and computing resources (including "high-performance computing" supercomputers, like IRIDIS at the University of Southampton).
 These lessons will start you on a path towards using these resources effectively.

 > ## Prerequisites {.prereq}